Hydroceph/HOI4-MNGN/HOI/Main Page.md

-Austria: Civil war, war in Italy (maybe), war in SA (maybe), option of war with Russia or Turkey Home of Revolutions national spirit, low stability, fixed by winning the civil war (focus that can be done when no loner at war?)
+Austria: Civil war, war in Italy (maybe), war in SA (maybe), option of war with Russia or Turkey Home of Revolutions national spirit, low stability, fixed by winning the civil war (focus that can be done when no longer at war?)
 	Deal with the Hungarian question, fluff about that Embrace the police state (Fascism)
 	OR